Meet Malaysian Actor Sean Lee, Who Stars In 'DC League of Super-Pets'

-Malaysian actor Sean Lee caused a media frenzy when it was announced that he would be voicing a character in an animated DC film – making him the first Malaysian to do so too.
-We had a quick chat with Sean about how he landed the role in Warner Bros’ latest DC League of Super-Pets (which releases in theatres July 28) and what the process was like.
+Malaysian actor Sean Lee caused a media frenzy when it was announced that he would be voicing a character in an animated DC film.
+We had a quick chat with Sean about how he landed the role in Warner Bros’ latest DC League of Super-Pets (which is in cinemas now) and what the process was like.

+When 27-year-old Malaysian actor Sean Lee received a call from Warner Bros. to voice an animated character, he knew he had to say yes.
+Sean Lee, or Oppa Sean to his fans, has built quite an impressive yet extensive list of achievements under his belt.

 Debuting on July 28, the DC League of Super-Pets marks his first step into Hollywood as an adorable Boston Terrier dog named Waffles.

 “The opportunity to be involved in an animated film is a blessing, especially for a character voiceover.
 Growing up and watching animated movies, it was always a dream of mine to star in one; landing this role is a miracle.
-I’m honoured to represent Malaysia in a special edit of an international film!” expresses Sean.
+I’m honoured to be in this special edit of an international film!” expresses Sean.

-Sean shared that he created a backstory for the character by envisioning Waffles as a brutally honest dog hailing from Subang Jaya, Malaysia.
-As a Subang boy himself, he knew he had to put his own spin on the character embodying the perfect Malaysian dog.
-As Sean strives on the importance of adding a local touch, it does sound amazing to hear a fellow Malaysian on screen alongside big star-studded names such as Dwayne Johnson, Kevin Hart, Keanu Reeves, John Krasinski and beyond.
+Sean shared that he created a backstory for the character by envisioning Waffles as a brutally honest dog hailing from Malaysia.
+He knew he had to put his own spin on the character, especially as he shares the screen alongside big star-studded names such as Dwayne Johnson, Kevin Hart, Keanu Reeves, John Krasinski and beyond.

 DC League of Super-Pets is an upcoming superhero comedy about Krypto the Super-Dog (Dwayne Johnson) and Superman (played by John Krasinski) as they share the same superpowers and fight crime in the city of Metropolis.
 When Superman and the Justice League are kidnapped, Krypto must form a team to save his best friend and the other superheroes before it’s too late.